 Pretty much everywhere in Vienna is covered by a single street “paid parking” zone.
 This has freed up spaces previously occupied by, for example, commuters.

 Finding a parking spot is easier now.
-But you likely have to pay for it, depending when you park and for how long.
+But you almost certainly have to pay for it, depending when you park and for how long.
 We have public car parks, too, of course.

 Get tips on where to park & street parking and help with filling out the prepaid parking voucher you need much of the time in Vienna when parking on the street.